MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Hardware/Prototype.md

 If your board comes with instructions on how to deploy Windows IoT Enterprise, follow those instructions.
 Otherwise, you can follow the labs provided in the [Windows IoT Enterprise Manufacturing Guide](../Commercialization/Manufacturing-Guide.md).

-> [!TIP]
-> Try out [Edge Device Image Builder](https://aka.ms/EDIBPublicPreviewRelease) a tool currently in public preview that walks OEMs through customizing and configuring a Windows 10 IoT Enterprise LTSC 2021 image.
-Check out the [announcement blog](https://aka.ms/EDIBPublicPreviewBlog) and [documentation](https://aka.ms/EDIBDocumentation) for more information on how to get started.

 ## Step 4: Load an Application

 You can choose to port over any of your existing [Windows applications](/windows/apps/desktop/choose-your-platform) or feel free to reference any of our [UWP app samples](https://github.com/microsoft/Windows-universal-samples) in GitHub.